GeekLord/Picslot/README.md

 - **Precise Retouching**: Click any point on an image to make localized edits.
 Change colors, remove objects, or add elements with pinpoint accuracy simply by describing what you want.
 - **Cloud-Based Projects**: Securely save your projects to your account and access them from anywhere.
 Your entire edit history is preserved, and you can easily load, update, or delete projects from your personal dashboard.
 - **Prompt Manager**: A full CRUD (Create, Read, Update, Delete) interface for your favorite prompts.
-Save, manage, and reuse your best prompts directly within the editor.
+Save, manage, reuse, and now **share** your best prompts with other users directly within the editor.
 - **AI Prompt Enhancer**: A one-click tool that uses AI to rewrite and improve your prompts, adding professional details to help you achieve better results.
 - **Creative Filters**: Instantly transform your photos with a range of artistic filters like Synthwave, Anime, and Lomo, or create a unique look with a custom text prompt.
 - **Professional Adjustments**: Apply global enhancements like blurring the background for a portrait effect, adding studio lighting, or adjusting the color temperature for a warmer feel.